SalishSeaCast/tools/SalishSeaCmd/docs/run_description_file.rst

 they are appended to the :file:`grid/` directory of the :kbd:`forcing` path.

 :kbd:`coordinates`
-  The name of the coordinates file to use for the run, typically :file:`coordinates_seagrid_SalishSea.nc`.
+  The name of the coordinates file to use for the run.
+  It is symlinked in the run directory as :file:`coordinates.nc` (the file name required by NEMO).
+  The value is typically :file:`coordinates_seagrid_SalishSea.nc`.

 :kbd:`bathymetry`
-  The name of the bathymetry file to use for the run, typically :file:`bathy_meter_SalishSea2.nc`.
+  The name of the bathymetry file to use for the run It is symlinked in the run directory as :file:`bathy_meter.nc` (the file name required by NEMO).
+  The value is typically :file:`bathy_meter_SalishSea2.nc`.

 .. _NEMO-3.6-Forcing: